The Bike Ride for Brain Cancer Ride is a peloton supported ride held on public roads.

-To ensure everyone has an enjoyable ride and is fit and safe for the road, we schedule official training and social rides which are optional but are a great way to meet your fellow riders before the big day and ensure your fitness levels.
+To ensure everyone has an enjoyable ride and is fit and safe for the road, we schedule social rides which are optional but are a great way to meet your fellow riders before the big day and ensure your fitness levels.

 More details will be provided on our Facebook page and directly to riders once registered.